 She didn't even know him either.

-Tugging the material from the wound in his side, where it had caught, was almost enough to make her faint then and there; there was so much blood everywhere that it made her sick to the stomach.
+Tugging the material from the wound in his side, where it had caught and stuck to the ragged wound, was almost enough to make her faint then and there; there was so much blood everywhere that it made her sick to the stomach.

-Somehow, the thought that this man could kill her never once passed through her mind; it probably should've considering some of the stories she had heard from the village elders.
-They hadn't been pretty and most of the times involved the horrible things demons could do to human women, gore, death in disgustingly explicit ways and some things she would've liked not to be aware of.
+Somehow, the thought that this man could kill her passed only sparringly through her mind; it probably should've, considering some of the stories she had heard from the village elders.
+They hadn't been pretty and most of the times involved the horrible things demons could do to human women; gore, death in disgustingly explicit ways and some things she would've liked not to be aware of.

 Of course, Sora mused to herself dabbing gently at the dried blood and newly formed scabs, people tended to exaggerate but that didn't mean that she couldn't be...a little precautious too now did it?